E2

 Possible Causes

-Shorted NTC sensor, Moisture or condensation inside sensor connector, Sensor wires shorted to chassis, Faulty main control PCB interpreting sensor signal
+Shorted NTC sensor, Moisture or condensation inside the sensor connector, Sensor wires shorted to the chassis, Faulty main control PCB interpreting the sensor signal

 How to Fix / Troubleshooting

-Safety: Unplug the multicooker and let it cool fully.
+Safety: Unplug the multicooker and let it cool completely.
 Do not attempt to cook while E2 is active.

 • Check for overheating: Remove the inner pot and inspect the heating plate for burnt food or melted plastic.
 Clean any residue with a soft cloth once cool.